crispab/codekvast/README.md

 * codekvast-warehouse-x.x.x.zip contains *Codekvast Warehouse* as a regular Linux System-V service.
 Install MariaDB separately.

-* codekvast-warehouse.sh is a shell script that runs Codekvast Warehouse and MariaDB as Docker images.
+* codekvast-warehouse.sh is a Docker Compose script that runs Codekvast Warehouse and MariaDB as Docker images.

 * CodekvastUserManual.html is a complete User Manual for all three components.
 It contains installation and configuration guides.